How Often Should I Change My AC Filter?

 The highest rated MERV filters are able to remove contaminants less than .30 in particle size.
 Clean rooms, pharmaceutical manufacturing facilities, buildings with radioactive materials and/or carcinogenic materials are required to have the highest level of MERV ratings.

 They are especially helpful for homeowners with allergies or illnesses.

 How Often should the Filter Be Changed or Cleaned?

 No matter the type, or MERV rating, A/C filters should be changed often.
 The basic rule for changing and cleaning filters is twice per year, once in the Spring prior to the hot summer months and once in the Fall before the temperature dips and homeowners begin running their furnace to stay warm and cozy.

 When replacing the filter, be sure to get the correct size.
 If the filter is crushed or forced into the system, it may not work as expected, making the air conditioner work harder.

 If homeowners have a pet, or multiple pets, changing the A/C filters more often is recommended.
 Pet hair and dander can float around and circulate through the air.
 However, more importantly, pet hair can clog up the filter.

 When the A/C filter is clogged, the air conditioner has to work harder to circulate the air and can cause it to not cool, or worse if left for long periods of time.

-A great way to remember when to change your filters is during the time change.
+A great way to remember when it is time to change your filters and keep them clean on a regular basis is during the time change.
 When you Spring forward, change your filter, Fall Back?
 Change your filter.

 Pro Tip: When changing A/C filters, it’s a great time to check the batteries in the home’s smoke detectors.